Unleash/unleash/website/docs/tutorials/app-demo-tutorial.md

 ## Source Configuration

 At this point we have everything we need to set up our `docker-compose.yml` file.
 Open up the file in an editor of choice, and substitute the values accordingly.

-Be sure tokens are pasted in the correct format and character spacing are valid.
+Take care to ensure matching character spacing and syntax with the below example.

-Below is a format example of a completed `environment` section:
+Below is an example of a completed `environment` section:

 ```yaml
     environment: